neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 Configure a Context
 -------------------

-As you'll learn soon, FLOW3 can be launched in different **contexts**, the most popular being ``Production``, ``Development`` and ``Testing``.
+As you'll learn soon, TYPO3 Flow can be launched in different **contexts**, the most popular being ``Production``, ``Development`` and ``Testing``.
 Although there are various ways to choose the current context, the most convenient is to setup a dedicated virtual host defining an environment variable.
 Just add the